Alphabetical Plant Listing

 Siberian Squill, Wood Squill, Bluebell

 One of the earliest spring bloomers, Scilla siberica is a bulbous perennial boasting intense blue, bell-shaped, nodding flowers (2-5 per stem) in early to mid-spring.
-Each bulb produces 3 to 4 flower stems above a grassy foliage of narrow strap-shaped leaves.
-Easy to grow, this is one of the most winter hardy of the scillas and can be found in hardiness zone 2.
+Each bulb produces 3 to 4 flower stems above the grassy foliage of narrow strap-shaped leaves.
+Easy to grow, this is one of the most winter-hardy scillas and can be found in hardiness zone 2.
 A great naturalizer, it multiplies and comes back year after year, turning the landscape into a sea of blue.
 Looks best when planted in large drifts.

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society.